 As far as drive modes go, the circuit doesn’t put a significant limitation on the number of options available.
 For lock anti-phase drive, all four FETs are switching, so there is not problem at all, but for the two sign-magnitude drives, you’ll have to make sure that the FET that’s continuously on is on the low-side.

-Another problem worth mentioning is this: when you try to open Q1, that is you turn Q4 on, you basically connect Cboot and the gate-capacitance of Q1 in parallel.
+Another problem worth mentioning is this: when you try to turn Q1 on, that is you turn Q4 on, you basically connect Cboot and the gate-capacitance of Q1 in parallel.
 If Dboot is closed, so the only place to get charge to the gate is from Cboot, you are essentially just re-distributing the charge between the two capacitors.
 As that happens, the voltage on them will get lower, and the gate-voltage you can achieve depends on the ratio of the two capacitances: